StefFriend/FSTIC/README.md

 This implementation is based on the method described in:

 Costantini, G., Paoloni, A., & Todisco, M. (2010).
 "Objective Speech Intelligibility Measures Based on Speech Transmission Index for Forensic Applications."
 AES 39th International Conference, Hillerød, Denmark.

+## License

+This project is licensed under the GNU General Public License v3.0 (GNU GPLv3) - see the LICENSE file for details.

 ## Contributing